olga-medvedeva/Flashcards/README.md

-# Frontend project using HTML + CSS
+# Frontend project using HTML + CSS (animation)

-Flashcards can be used for education.
+Flashcards project was used for education.

 Website - https://olga-medvedeva-flashcards.netlify.app/